micro-manager/micro-manager.github.io/_pages/Build_on_MacOS_X.md

 layout: page
 ---

-{% include Note text="This page is up to date for SVN r13224." %}
+{% include notice icon="info" content="This page is up to date for SVN r13224." %}

 ## Getting the required tools